The GDCC has both a Club Captain as well as captains of individual teams.

 - Catering for afternoon tea in two-day matches

-- Completing SCA match report forms at the myCricket website and sending them to the Sydney Cricket Association before the Wednesday after each match
+- Completing SCA match report forms on the myCricket website and sending them to the Sydney Cricket Association before the Wednesday after each match